AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_identities"
 >title="Identities"
->abstract="Insert content about the identities that make up this audience"
+>abstract="Get a breakdown view of the identities that make up this audience."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_categories"
 >title="Categories"
->abstract="The audience is tagged with several category tags"
+>abstract="The audience is tagged with several category tags.
+View the documentation for a list of all supported categories."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_connection_access"
 >title="Connection access"
->abstract="Insert content about the connection access for this audience"
+>abstract="Audiences can be of three types: public, private, and custom.
+Their availability for use in collaborator campaigns differs based on type."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_metadata_visibility"